 8. Social media platforms are not a place for testing – Polling your followers for ideas on creative… yes!
 Testing your ideas… no!
 Just not a good idea… don’t do it.
 Test your ideas in other media like email, direct mail, etc., but not a channel where people can actively discuss these ideas amongst themselves.

 What other unpleasant truths do you see or have experienced?
-Drop them in the comment field below.
+Let us know!

 Image source: Fast Company Magazine September 2012 Issue